 To this end, the Federation

 - Provides annual trainings in the form of regional workshops.
-Recent workshops have addressed issues of horse abuse investigation, customer service and communication skills; officer safety, adoption screening techniques and animal disaster relief.
+Recent workshops have addressed customer service and communication skills; euthanasia by injection, and compassion fatigue.

 - Conducts an annual statewide survey of member and non-member agencies.
 Survey results provide information that can help track trends in animal welfare that allow us to determine where we need to concentrate our resources.